 The Model Dependency Viewer displays a dependency view of a model.
 The dependency view is a graph of all the models and libraries referenced directly or indirectly by the model.
-You can use the dependency view to quickly find and open referenced libraries and models.
-To identify and package all required files, see instead Analyze Model Dependencies.
+You can use the dependency view to find and open referenced libraries and models.
+To identify and package all required files instead, see Analyze Model Dependencies.

-The Model Dependency Viewer allows you to choose between the following types of dependency views of a model reference hierarchy.
+The Model Dependency Viewer allows you to choose between the file dependency view and the model instances view.

-dependencies.
-For example, the arrows in the following view indicate
+For example, the arrows in this view indicate that the

-An arrow that points to the library from which it emerges indicates
+An arrow from a library that points to itself indicates that

-that the library references itself, i.e., blocks in the library reference
+the library references itself.
+Blocks in the library reference other

-other blocks in that same library.
-For example, the preceding view
+blocks in that same library.
+The example view shows that the

-A file dependency view optionally includes a legend that identifies the model in the view and the date and time the view was created.
+A file dependency view can include a legend that identifies the model in the view and the date and time the view was created.

-rooted at the top model targeted by the view.
+with the top model at the root of the hierarchy.
 If a model hierarchy

 references the same model more than once, the referenced model appears